What is a compliance culture?

 We’ve identified five keys that work together to foster an organization-wide understanding of and respect for compliance.

 - Cultivate a safe environment for open dialogue and transparency.
-If your employees don’t feel like they have a voice at your organization, they’ll be less likely to raise concerns about unethical behavior.
+If your employees don’t feel like they have a voice in your organization, they’ll be less likely to raise concerns about unethical behavior.
 Leadership should seek to create an environment where everyone feels they have the ability to share feedback without repercussions.

 - Set a good example.
 Compliance culture is heavily reflective of management’s adherence to company policies and guidelines.
 Employees look to their managers to see what is considered ethical behavior across your organization.
 Talk about, celebrate and live your shared values.